JOHNI1/ACDC4Robot/README.md

 ## Installation
 (this is a fork!!!! only manual installation!!!) this fork changes:
-- naming of the joint to be ParentName_ChildName_joint from ParentName_JointType_Index
+- naming of the joint to be just as defined in fusion 360 joint
+- only allows xacro file export, no sdf, urdf, MJCF
+- you can add a modification code that will be exec by the python. api is robot_ele and you can use its functions to travel down to its components and modify stuff or add stuff as needed!
 <!--You can install this Add-In form Autodesk Fusion app store or manually.

 ### Installation form Autodesk App Store